selfcommunity/developers-doc/docs/apireference/v2/course/create_a_course_comment.md

 :::info

-This operation requires the user joins the course and that the lesson has `comments_enabled` (also managers).<br/>
+This operation requires the user joins the course and that the lesson has `comments_enabled` (also creator and managers).<br/>
-Users with role manager can always get a lesson while the other users should follow the rules setup by the managers.<br/>
+The creator and users with role manager can always get a lesson while the other users should follow the rules setup by the managers.<br/>
 **Rules**:

 1. lesson should be `published`;